HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/README.md

 ### Recovery Actions

-It's possible to indicate Windows what it should do[ when executing a service this fails](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753662\(v=ws.11\)?redirectedfrom=MSDN).
-If that setting is pointing a binary and this binary can be overwritten you may be able to escalate privileges.
+Windows allows users to specify actions to be taken if a service fails.
+This feature can be configured to point to a binary.
+If this binary is replaceable, privilege escalation might be possible.
+More details can be found in the [official documentation](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753662\(v=ws.11\)?redirectedfrom=MSDN).

 ## Applications